bellingcat/bcat-discord-bot/README.md

 ## Project Structure

-- `bot.py` - Discord bot that collects messages
+- `bot.py` - Discord bot that monitors forum threads with the 'Featured' tag
 - `web_interface.py` - Flask app that serves the web interface
 - `deploy.py` - Script to deploy to AWS S3
 - `templates/` - HTML templates